jarossnd/jason-ross-dev-v2/blog/posts/install-arch-linux-thinkpad-x220-with-uefi-and-encryption-2024/index.md

 ---
-title: Install Arch Linux on a Thinkpad x220 UEFI with Encryption
+title: Install Arch Linux on a Thinkpad x220 with UEFI and Encryption
 date: "2024-12-16"
 description: "In this post I am installing Arch Linux on my Thinkpad x220 using UEFI and disk encryption."
 tags: ['linux']